Skip to main content

 Jump, Jive an' Wail

 "Jump, Jive an' Wail" is a 1956 jazz swing song by Louis Prima.
-The above video is for the cover of the song from the 1998 album The Dirty Boogie by The Brian Setzer Orchestra.
+This video is for the cover of the song from the 1998 album The Dirty Boogie by The Brian Setzer Orchestra.

 I'm not that musical and not that knowledgeable about dance styles.
 The dance style is most likely swing dancing, which dates to the era of the original song, and the outfits in the video look 1950s-inspired, though likely updated rather than authentic or reproduction.